roybrown77/pickup-games/README.md

 Client:

-- Angular 1
+- Angular 1 / Javascript
 - Bootstrap
-- Google Maps
+- Google Maps API

 Backend:

 - .Net Web Api / C#
-- Google Maps
+- Google Maps API
+- No database as this is a demo app.
+Using static internal memory to record information which will be removed when iis resets.
 - Architected/organized using DDD principles

 Continuous integration and hosting server:

-- https://appharbor.com which uses Amazon cloud
+- https://appharbor.com which uses Amazon Web Services (AWS)

 # To run application locally